diagrams/diagrams-doc/doc/manual.rst

 Like the Canvas backend the Html5 backend targets the browser.
 The difference is that the Html5 backend creates a file of stand alone javascript and optionally html that can be used as a (or part of a) web page.
 It is based on the `static-canvas`:pkg: package.
-It is a full freatured backend supporting gradients and external images.
+It is a full featured backend supporting gradients and external images.

 The Canvas backend can be invoked via `Diagrams.Backend.Html5.CmdLine`:mod: module, or via the